 SCREEN: To be provided by authors: Reads being clustered to find alternative RNA conformations.

-Finally, predict the minimum free energy structure based on the reactivity profiles [1] and visualize the RNA structure using software like VARNA [2].
+Finally, predict the minimum free energy structure based on the reactivity profiles The resulting population average files can be used as constraints in well-known RNA structure prediction software [1] and the resulting minimum free energy structures can be visualized the RNA structure using software like VARNA [2].

 SCREEN: To be provided by authors: Minimum free energy structure being predicted.
+Uploading pop_avg_reacts.txt to RNAStructure webserver

-SCREEN: To be provided by authors: RNA structure being visualized.
+SCREEN: To be provided by authors: RNA structure being visualized using VARNA.

-SCREEN: To be provided by authors: Control metrics like coverage, AUROC and mFMI
+SCREEN: To be provided by authors: Control metrics like coverage, AUROC and mFMI (move to 5.5.1)

+(add) To verify how well the predicted structure model fits to the data, a ROC (ROC) curve can be plotted.
+The closer the Area under the ROC curve is to 1, the better the model fits the data.
+[1] To compare two structures base-wise, metrics like a modified Fowlkes–Mallows index can be used.
+[2]

+Move 5.4.3 here

+SCREEN: Show sliding window mFMI

+(add) As of now, only the stable version of DREEM is able to deconvolute RNA structure ensembles.
+However, we are currently working on making this feature more accessible to the whole community as well!

+SCREEN: Entering Cluster command to terminal

 Results